 THE TELEVISION GHOST |

 The show centered on the idea of ghosts telling the stories of how they were murdered.
-Each episode featured a different story, but the ghost was always played by George Kelting, whose costume involved having his face painted white and a sheet wrapped around him.
-Due to the technical limitations of the time, the format was closer to that of a radio show, as the video footage only consisted of a continuous shot of Kelting's head and shoulders as he talked.
+Each episode featured a different story, but the ghost was always played by George Kelting and Artells Dickson, whose costumes involved having their face painted white and a sheet wrapped around them.
+Due to the technical limitations of the time, the format was closer to that of a radio show, as the video footage only consisted of a continuous shot of The Ghost's head and shoulders as they talked.
 The show ran from 17 August 1931 until 15 February 1933.

 The Television Ghost contains examples of: